LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/studio/_index.md

 ## Getting Started

-Please use your best judgement on the type of chart, layout, and interpretation of the list below.
+Please use your best judgment on the chart style, layout, and interpretation of the list below.
 This is an exercise to get hands-on experience with Tableau.
 This will be the first stop on a journey of many skills!

 1. We will be using the [Mushroom Classification](https://www.kaggle.com/datasets/uciml/mushroom-classification) dataset from Kaggle.
 Download the CSV file.
 1. Open Tableau Public and connect to your dataset.